By L.Kenway BComm CPB Retired

 To find your exact contribution limit, the best and most accurate source is the CRA’s notice of assessment or through the CRA My Account online portal.
 Your NOA will include any carry-forward amounts and other adjustments relevant to your specific situation.

 RRSPs can be a powerful retirement tool for small business owners, offering tax deferral, tax-deductible contributions, and compound growth potential.
 However, understanding the rules, benefits, and potential pitfalls is necessary to effectively leveraging this tool.
-Careful planning and consultation with a tax professional can help small business owners like Jane optimize the benefits of an RRSP.
+Careful planning and consultation with a tax professional can help small business owners like Jane and John optimize the benefits of an RRSP.

 More >> Planning an Exit Strategy